 The holders of subordinated units will have the right to receive the minimum quarterly distribution only after the common units have received the minimum quarterly distribution plus any arrearages in payment of the minimum quarterly distribution.
 The subordinated units are not entitled to arrearages.
-Upon expiration of the subordinated units will generally not occur before June 30, 2004, the subordinated units will convert into common units on a one-for-one basis and will then participate pro rata with the other common units in distributions of Available Cash.
+Upon expiration of the subordination period, which will generally not occur before June 30, 2004, the subordinated units will convert into common units on a one-for-one basis and will then participate pro rata with the other common units in distributions of Available Cash.
 Under circumstances described below, up to 66 2/3% of the subordinated units may convert into common units before the expiration of the subordination period.
+Common units will not accrue arrearages on distributions for any quarter after the subordination period and subordinated units will not accrue any arrearages on distributions for any quarter.

-DISTRIBUTIONS OF AVAILABLE CASH FROM OPERATING SURPLUS DURING SUBORDINATION PERIOD
+DISTRIBUTIONS OF AVAILABLE CASH FROM OPERATING SURPLUS DURING SUBORDINATION PERTOD